Annieterri/Microsoft-Entra-ID-projects/Role-Based Access Control (RBAC) & Least Privilege/README.md

 ## Overview

 This project implements Role-Based Access Control (RBAC) in Microsoft Entra ID to enforce the Principle of Least Privilege (PoLP) across users, groups, and applications.
-It ensures that each identity only has the minimum access required to perform its duties — reducing the attack surface and improving compliance with governance policies.
+It ensures that each identity only has the minimum access required to perform its duties, reducing the attack surface and improving compliance with governance policies.

 ---